istio/istio.io/content/docs/concepts/security/index.md

 Istio provides two types of authentication:

 - Transport authentication, also known as service-to-service authentication: verifies the direct client making the connection.
-Istio offers mutual TLS (mTLS) as a full stack solution for transport authentication.
+Istio offers [mutual TLS](https://en.wikipedia.org/wiki/Mutual_authentication) as a full stack solution for transport authentication.
 You can easily turn on this feature without requiring service code changes.
 This
   solution: